 - District is fully accredited by AdvancED, the world’s largest education community using International Standards and we are the 3rd largest School District in the world to receive this distinction

-- Palm Beach schools offer 279 award-winning Choice Programs and Career Academies
+- Palm Beach schools offer more than 300award-winning Choice Programs and Career Academies

 - District schools offer instruction in several languages including Chinese, French, Italian, Latin, Spanish, and American Sign Language